websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_11.rst

   ``{{ request.session.get_csrf_token() }}`` to get a session-based token
   which implies a genuine form post by the visitor.

-* The form submission result is shown in a :term`Bootstrap` alert message
+* The form submission result is shown in a :term:`Bootstrap` alert message

-* We add some basic :term:`CSS` styling and format form widgets according to :term`Bootstrap` style guide
+* We add some basic :term:`CSS` styling and format form widgets according to :term:`Bootstrap` style guide

 Writing form handler
 ====================